nvimdev/phoenix.nvim/README.md

 [My custom completion config](#completion)

-In the Phoenix framework, a Trie tree is used to store words, ensuring that the completion results can be obtained in O(L) time (L is the length of the word).
+In the Phoenix, a Trie tree is used to store words, ensuring that the completion results can be obtained in O(L) time (L is the length of the word).
 Additionally, the weight of each word is calculated based on its usage frequency and last usage time, and low-frequency words are asynchronously cleaned up periodically